 You’ll notice just how limited the types of clickable items we are suggesting for your service pages are.
 There aren’t any thought leadership CTAs, links to apply for a job, or even just to learn about the company.
 A common mistake is giving the user too many choices on each page.
 When you overload your page, you are more apt to disrupt the journey as opposed to dangling just the right carrots to drive conversion.

-That said, there is certainly more than one way to bring the elements of a service page together and use design, shape, and color to guide a user down the structure of a webpage and give them the correct clickable choices to move more purposefully through the web journey.
+That said, there is certainly more than one way to bring the elements of a service page together and use design, shape, and color to guide a user down a page and move more purposefully through their web journey.
 Here are a couple of examples that do the job, but in different ways:

-Our own service page leverages our favored problem-solution-benefits framework for the overview and includes a linked case study, a testimonial, and a CTA form as well as a link to a related webinar with additional details.
+Rattleback service pages leverage our favored problem-solution-benefits framework for the overview and include a linked case study, a testimonial, and a CTA form as well as a link to a related eBook with additional details.

 Bottom line?
 You have creative freedom to design what works for you.
 Just be sure that what lives on the page is placed with purpose and intent.